-But not all businesses operate the same way; as such strategy can potentially lead to monetary loss if not handled right.
+But not all businesses operate the same way; as such a strategy can potentially lead to a monetary loss if not handled right.

 The risk is that they could end up with a commission system that is flawed, i.e. paying unnecessarily to non-interested people who may have no desire for the companies’ products and services.